cmakelib/cmakelib/README.md

 `CMLIB_REQUIRED_ENV_TMP_PATH` can be overridden be system ENV var named `CMLIB_REQUIRED_ENV_TMP_PATH`

-User define global ENV var to specify one, central cache storage which will be shared across CMake project instances.
+User can define global ENV var to specify one, central cache storage which will be shared across CMake project instances.

-### Best practices
+## Best practices

 - Each cache entry is represented by ordered set of keywords.
 It's common idiom the the first keyword is name of the project in which